Military

 Air Force ROTC cadets learn about aviation training.

-Fewer Air Force ROTC Scholarships for High School Students
+Air Force ROTC Scholarships for High School Students

-Starting in 2022, the Air Force reduced the number of scholarships awarded to high school seniors through the Air Force ROTC High School Scholarship Program (HSSP).
+In 2022, the Air Force reduced the number of scholarships awarded to high school seniors through the Air Force ROTC High School Scholarship Program (HSSP).
 In past cycles, they had selected around 1,000 high school students a year for scholarships.
 Now there are around 500 scholarships a year for high school seniors heading to college.

 If you are already in college, but are not in Air Force ROTC, contact the AFROTC detachment at your college or at the unit where your college has a cross town agreement.
 Use this Air Force ROTC College Locator Tool for more information.